brendan-jarvis/Brew/README.md

 ### What does it use
 While previously a full-stack application, Brew is now 'server-less' and uses Supabase for Authentication, Database, and Row Level Security policies for authorisation.
 Front-end hosting is on Render's free tier, which auto deploys from the main branch here on GitHub.

+The project started on Bootstrap before removing this in favour of a MaterialUI focused application.
+MaterialUI enabled faster development of features and a learning experience of using a React component library.

 ### Where can I view this?
 When it is working (and when it's not), this project can be found here: [Brew!](https://brew.onrender.com/)